nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 Introduced in https://github.com/nextauthjs/next-auth/releases/tag/v4.0.0-next.8 and https://github.com/nextauthjs/next-auth/pull/2361

 :::warning
-When using the **NextAuth v4 beta**, please be sure to use the `next` tagged version of your adapter.
+When using the **NextAuth v4 beta**, please make sure to use the `next` tagged version of your adapter.
 For example, to use the appropriate `typeorm` version with NextAuth v4, you would install `@next-auth/typeorm-legacy-adapter@next`.
 :::

 ### Adapter API